Use Chapter 13 Bankruptcy To Reorganize Your Debt

 Chapter 13 bankruptcy is also referred to as a “wage earner” bankruptcy, since a requirement to file a Chapter 13 bankruptcy is that you must have some form of regular income.
 Some types of regular income are employment or self-employment income, child support, or benefits through Social Security, disability, unemployment or retirement.

-A Chapter 13 bankruptcy modifies or restructures your debt to make it more affordable and allow you to protect and keep your property.
-With a Chapter 13 case, all of your debt can be consolidated into one monthly payment.
-Are you at the point where you are borrowing from Peter, to pay Paul, to get to Mary next?
+A Chapter 13 bankruptcy modifies or restructures your debt to make it more affordable and allows you to protect your property.
+With a Chapter 13 filing, all of your debt can be consolidated into one monthly payment.
+Are you at the point where you are borrowing from Peter to pay Paul to get to Mary next?
 With a Chapter 13 bankruptcy, you can stop worrying about who gets paid next.
-It is time to stop the stress of deciding who to pay next and consolidate your payments to a more affordable monthly payment.
+It is time to stop the stress of deciding whom to pay and consolidate your debts into a more affordable monthly payment.

-Often times, a Chapter 13 case is filed to assist a person in maintaining their driver’s license or reinstating their driver’s license by paying court costs or fines or delinquent child support.
-Sometimes, a Chapter 13 case is filed to stop collection by the IRS, and “freeze” their debt, preventing them from continuing to access statutory penalties and interest.
+Often, a Chapter 13 case is filed to assist a person in maintaining their driver’s license or reinstating their driver’s license; this is done by paying court costs or fines or delinquent child support.
+Sometimes, a Chapter 13 case is filed to stop collection by the IRS and prevent it from continuing to access statutory penalties and interest.
 Some debts owed to the IRS are dischargeable and some are not.
-A Chapter 13 case can be filed to split up the claims of the IRS and provide a payment to that debt that cannot otherwise be discharged.
-A Chapter 13 case lasts from 3 to 5 years and at the end of the case, upon receiving a discharge, the debtor is debt free with the exception of any student loans that were not paid through the case.
+A Chapter 13 case can be filed to split up the claims of the IRS and provide a payment toward that debt that cannot otherwise be discharged.
+With a Chapter 13 bankruptcy you can stop bank liens, garnishments, repossessions, foreclosure, payday loans and harassing phone calls, among other issues.